Auraaf/React/README.md

   E3P5 : How to put element inside component
-         you can write all js in this {}  if you're inside any component, All react element aka jsx is JS oobject we can use it isnide this { title }  ;
+         you can write all js in this {}  if you're inside any component, All react element aka jsx is JS object we can use it inside this { title }  ;

          Cross site scritping is handled by {}, malicious attack will get santised inside the curly braces {}